In 1597, English philosopher Francis Bacon said 'knowledge is power'. Since October of 2000, folding@home has proved that 'power (both

 H H H H

 Chemistry Caveat: The Molecular Table above was only meant to get you thinking.
-Now inspect this LARGER
+Now inspect this LARGER periodic

-of the atomic number indicates whether the natural state is solid or gaseous:
+table of the elements where the color of the atomic number indicates whether the natural state is solid or gaseous:

-all elements in column 1 (except hydrogen) are naturally solid
+all elements in column 1 (except hydrogen) are naturally solid.

-all elements in column 8 (helium to radon) are naturally gaseous
+all elements in column 8 (helium to radon) are naturally gaseous.

-I will leave it to you to determine why
+(atomic number 11) and ending with Sulfur (atomic number 16), are naturally solid.
+I will leave it to you to determine why.

 Molecular Dynamics